-- One sturdy binder/notebook that contains the Discovering Computer Science & Programming Through Scratch manual and completed e-Record. - A printed copy of a digital presentation is required to be placed in your e-Record.
-Electronic equipment will only be used during judging time and will not remain on display during the fair.
+- A. One sturdy binder/notebook that contains the Discovering Computer Science & Programming Through Scratch Level 3: Recursion manual and completed Computer Science e-Record. - B. A printed copy of a digital presentation is required to be placed in your e-Record.
+Electronic equipment will only be used during judging time and will not remain on display during Fair.
 Programs available online (such as Scratch) should include a link to the specific project you have created.

-Advanced Programming - creating a program using a block for script within the very script that defines the block OR an original program using a higher-level programming language such as Python, Javascript, C++, etc.
+Advanced Programming - create a program using a control or event block that controls other blocks of code OR an original program using a higher-level programming language such as Python, Javascript, Java, C++, etc.